 Although a PM may employ MOSA to achieve some or all of these benefits, the methods the PM's staff uses, and the associated business implications, can vary widely and may drive different techniques and additional responsibilities into programs.
-The implementation strategy chosen should consider both impacts to the program and to the system's performance (e.g., its effectiveness and feasibility).
+The implementation strategy should consider impacts to the program and to the system's performance (e.g., its effectiveness and feasibility).
 These factors underpin the Department's policy for MOSA in acquisition.